The GENIUS Act: Everything You Need to Know About America’s First Crypto Law

-The crypto industry has scored a major victory with the passage of the GENIUS Act — the first bill in the United States to regulate cryptocurrency.
-In particular, the bill focuses on stablecoins, which are any cryptocurrency that has a value tied to that of another asset, like the U.S. dollar or gold.
-With the Senate passing the bill in a 68-30 bipartisan vote, the GENIUS Act now heads to the House for approval.
+The crypto industry scored a major victory with the passage of the GENIUS Act — the first law in the United States to regulate cryptocurrency.
+The act primarily focuses on stablecoins, which are digital currencies pegged to assets like U.S. dollar or gold.
+After passing both the Senate and House in bipartisan votes, the bill was signed into law by President Donald Trump on July 18, 2025.

 The GENIUS Act, Explained

-The Guiding and Establishing National Innovation for U.S. Stablecoins (GENIUS) Act is the first U.S. bill that regulates cryptocurrencies.
-If signed into law, it would offer more clarity and confidence around the use of stablecoins, potentially encouraging wider adoption and industry growth.
+The Guiding and Establishing National Innovation for U.S. Stablecoins (GENIUS) Act is the first U.S. legislation that regulates cryptocurrencies.
+It aims to offer more clarity and confidence around the use of stablecoins, potentially encouraging wider adoption and industry growth.

-This shift in U.S. policy reflects President Donald Trump’s embrace of the crypto industry as a whole, and builds on the more crypto-friendly environment he has established in the first months of his second term.
-But not everyone is thrilled about the prospect of this bill becoming law.
+This shift in U.S. policy reflects Trump’s embrace of the crypto industry as a whole, and builds on the more crypto-friendly environment he has established in the first months of his second term.
+But not everyone is thrilled about this new law.
 Here’s a look at what exactly the GENIUS Act does and what it means for the future of stablecoins and cryptocurrencies in general.

 What Is the GENIUS Act?